benber86/curve-blog/content/posts/gho-users/index.md

 It is therefore worth investigating the prevalence of liquidations among GHO minters and check whether it is significantly different from that of other borrowed assets.

 There are two things we can look at.
-First is the total number of liquidations (regardless of the denomination of the liquidated loans) by type of users to determine if GHO users' overall borrowing behavior exhibits higher or lower risk preference.
+- Total number of liquidations (regardless of the denomination of the liquidated loans) by type of users to determine if GHO users' overall borrowing behavior exhibits higher or lower risk preference.
-Second is the proportions of loans of a particular asset that were liquidated to see if the liquidations can be more specifically attributable to something about the asset.
+ - Proportions of loans of a particular asset that were liquidated to see if the liquidations can be more specifically attributable to something about the asset.

 <script src="../../js/gho-users/liquidations.js"></script>
 <script src="../../js/gho-users/liq-prop.js"></script>